Jounieh: Lebanese Civil War

 With the war of 1975, and the division of Beirut into East and West parts and the escalation of the violence, many people fled to safe areas and were organizing their lives in accordance with the new realities.

 From 1980 to 1990, Jounieh witnessed a massive migration as a large number of the Beirut traders moved to its markets.
 Buildings took over its green spaces, and the tourist complexes took over its shores.
 So its features changed randomly though it benefited from the use of the tourist port for commerce.

-During the Civil War the ferry making the 120 mile journey from Jounieh to Larnica was the only way to travel in and out of Lebanon for those living in the areas controlled by Christian militias.
+During the Civil War the ferry making the 120 mile journey from Jounieh to Larnaca was the only way to travel in and out of Lebanon for those living in the areas controlled by Christian militias.
 Over the fourteen years from 1975 an estimated 990,000 Lebanese left the country, up to 40% of the population.

-During the 1989 fighting between General Aoun and the Lebanese Forces 10,000 civilians from Beirut arrived in Cyprus over a six week period.
+During the 1989 fighting between General Aoun and the Lebanese Forces 10,000 civilians from Beirut arrived in Cyprus over a six-week period.
 On 24 February 1990 the ferry was attacked by an unidentified naval patrol boat.
 One passenger was killed and seventeen wounded.
 In 1997 a catamaran was operating between Larnaca and Jounieh.
 A return ticket for the four-hour journey cost US$100.
 At the time the average monthly income in Lebanon was US$132.